 When considering the due diligence a credit provider will conduct with most other credit products such as a home loan or personal loan it is intriguing that so little checking seems to take place with credit cards.
 Some may suggest this is related to the high returns credit cards generate for the credit provider.

-I acknowledge that people do need to take responsibility for their own actions however I don’t feel it is right for a credit provider to approve credit to someone were their ability to service the facility has not been verified and then aggressively pursue them for payment if they are unable to service the level of debt they have given, I believe this is called having your cake and eating it to.
+I acknowledge that people do need to take responsibility for their own actions however I don’t feel it is right for a credit provider to approve credit to someone where their ability to service the facility has not been verified and then aggressively pursue them for payment if they are unable to service the level of debt they have given, I believe this is called having your cake and eating it too.

 When a credit provider provides credit without verifying the applicant’s ability to service the facility it could be considered maladministration or unconscionable lending.

-In such cases credit providers are standing on very shaky ground if they list a payment default as maladministration issues raised with the Financial Ombudsman are taken very seriously indeed.
+In such cases, credit providers are standing on very shaky ground if they list a payment default as maladministration issues raised with the Financial Ombudsman are taken very seriously indeed.

 Unfortunately, we see many negative credit issues recorded on peoples credit files when there have been genuine cases of maladministration on the credit providers part.